High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Discussion

-Recently, ALMaQUEST survey \citep{2020ApJ...903..145L} reveals that the resolved MS relation in nearby galaxies can be explained by {a consequence of the combination} of the resolved KS relation and the resolved $M_{\star}$-$M_{\rm mol \ gas}$ relation (\citealp{2019ApJ...884L..33L}; \citealp{2021MNRAS.501.4777E}).
+Recently, the ALMaQUEST survey \citep{2020ApJ...903..145L} has revealed that the resolved MS relation in nearby galaxies can be explained as {a consequence of the combination} of the resolved KS relation and the resolved $M_{\star}$-$M_{\rm mol \ gas}$ relation (\citealp{2019ApJ...884L..33L}; \citealp{2021MNRAS.501.4777E}).
 ALMA.05 provides a clear example of how the resolved KS relation can be used to detect such starbursts hidden in the star-forming MS.